 Here are a few essential Spanish phrases: Buenos Días (good morning), Buenas Tardes (good afternoon), Buenas Noches (good night), Por Favor (please), Gracias (thank you), Adiós (goodbye), Sí (yes), No (no), ¿Habla inglés? (do you speak English?), No Comprendo (I don’t understand).

-Even Though Spanish Isn't The Only Official Language
+But Spanish Isn’t The Only Official Language

 Yes, Castilian Spanish is the official national language of Spain, but there are four other languages that are official in the regions where they’re spoken.

 Catalan is not just spoken in the region of Catalonia, but also in the Balearic Islands, and the Valencian Community (though it’s known there as Valencian).
-Galician is spoken throughout Galicia and parts of Asturias, and Basque (aka Euskarian and one of the oldest and most unique languages in the world) is spoken in Basque country as well as the Basque-speaking area of Navarre.
-Finally, Aranese, is spoken in the northwest corner of Catalonia by fewer than 5,000 people.
+Galician is spoken throughout Galicia and parts of Asturias, and Basque (aka Euskarian and one of the oldest and most unique languages in the world) is spoken in the Basque country as well as the Basque-speaking area of Navarre.
+Finally, Aranese is spoken in the northwest corner of Catalonia by fewer than 5,000 people.

 While just about every local will know Castilian Spanish, many might also speak one of these other lesser-known languages, so have your Google Translate at the ready.

-And Not All Locals Consider Themselves Spaniards
+Not All Locals Consider Themselves Spaniards

 Locals in certain areas of Spain (particularly the Catalonia and Basque regions) do not consider themselves Spanish and have even mounted real fights for independence throughout the years.
 For that reason, the subject of nationality is a touchy one that should be avoided until you really get to know somebody.